Saturday, May 2, 2020

 Attunement to a way of being

-This Number Piece was for me more than just pleasant to listen to.
-It also seemed to teach something important about life; it revealed a way of being, a spacious and equanimous mode of awareness, that could be applied even after the piece ended.
+This Number Piece was, for me, more than merely pleasant to listen to.
+It seemed to teach something essential about life: it revealed a way of being—a spacious and equanimous mode of awareness—that could be applied even after the piece ended.
 The mode of listening that I was attuned to by Cage’s piece was uninvolved with emotional responses such as wanting pleasure or escaping suffering.
 It was content to merely be in the present moment.
-This was a mode of being that could be extended into my daily life.
-In this thought lies the total fusion of aesthetics and ethics—a fusion that was clearly recognized in the Chinese religio-aesthetic tradition where aesthetic modal terms such as zàohuà and dàn were used to describe both artworks as well as the ethical virtues embodied in the behavior of religious sages.
+This, I felt, was a mode of being that could extend into everyday life.
+In this insight lies the complete fusion of aesthetics and ethics—a fusion long recognized in the Chinese religio-aesthetic tradition, where modal terms such as zàohuà and dàn describe not only the qualities of artworks but also the ethical virtues embodied in the comportment of religious sages.

 The water of the valley stream